Michael Buffer: Other appearances

 Buffer has appeared on various talk shows hosted by Jay Leno, David Letterman, Arsenio Hall, Conan O'Brien, Jimmy Kimmel, and Jimmy Fallon.
 He has also appeared on Saturday Night Live, In Living Color, Mad TV and The Howard Stern Show.

 He appeared on NBC's Deal or No Deal on December 10, 2007, and opened the finale of the seventh season of American Idol, a production of RTL.
 In 2011 he made an appearance on the 12th season of Dancing with the Stars to announce Sugar Ray Leonard week 3 dance.
 Buffer has also served as ringside announcer for the syndicated television game show The Grudge Match, hosted by Steve Albert and Jesse Ventura.

 In the 1997 film Hercules, Hades uses Buffer's catchphrase "Let's get ready to rumble!" during Hercules' fight with Hydra.

 He has played himself in various films including Ready to Rumble and Rocky Balboa, and in 2008 Buffer appeared as Walbridge, the main villain in the comedy You Don't Mess with the Zohan.
 His "Let's get ready to rumble!" soundbite is used briefly in the 2004 film Scooby-Doo 2: Monsters Unleashed.
 He also appeared in the 2019 remake of Dumbo, portraying a ringmaster who delivers the line "Let's get ready for Dumbo!" in his trademark cadence.

 Buffer has been animated in The Simpsons, South Park, and Celebrity Deathmatch.
 Buffer also appears in the animated TV series Phineas and Ferb in the episode "Raging Bully", as the voice of the announcer for the big thumb-wrestling match with Phineas and Buford.
 Buffer appeared in the extended version of the Muppets webisode "Food Fight", where he is seen announcing the cooking competition between Gordon Ramsay and the Swedish Chef.

-He's regularly featured in music, including on the introductory track of Tupac Shakur's All Eyes on Me—his voice here was originally intended for a separate track titled "Let's Get Ready To Rumble", which did not appear on the final album.
+He's regularly featured in music, including on the introductory track of Tupac Shakur's All Eyez on Me—his voice here was originally intended for a separate track titled "Let's Get Ready To Rumble", which did not appear on the final album.
 He appears as featuring artist on "Let's Get Ready to Rumble" and "Go for It All!" by German eurodance group the K.O.'s and his voice was sampled in the Ant & Dec song "Let's Get Ready to Rhumble".
 He recorded the introduction track for country artist Josh Turner's 2012 album, Punching Bag.

+Early in 2011, Buffer appeared in a large-scale advertising campaign to mark the 50th anniversary of German electronics retailer Saturn.

 In 2013, Buffer appeared in Progressive Insurance commercials, promoting their program of combining different coverages into one policy, with a parody of his famous phrase – "Let's get ready to bundle!"

 Buffer reproduced as an action figure in both Toy Biz's WCW line and Jakks Pacific's Rocky line.

 In 2022, Buffer introduced Daddy Yankee's final album Legendaddy.

-Buffer was confirmed as the master of ceremonies for Probellum: Revolution at Dubai’s Coca-Cola Arena on Saturday, December 11.
+Buffer was confirmed as the master of ceremonies for Probellum: Revolution at Dubai's Coca-Cola Arena on Saturday, December 11.